 FUSS e.V. - Professional Association for Pedestrian Traffic in Germany

 has represented the interests of pedestrians in Germany since 1985.
-The association is the point of contact for administration, politics and the public on all questions concerning pedestrian traffic.
-The focus is on the development of statements and proposals for changes in legislation and guidelines.
-Since walking as an elementary component of sustainable mobility cannot be considered in isolation, FUSS e.V. works together with associations that deal with cycling, bus and rail transport.
+The association is the point of contact for administration, politics and the public on all questions relating to pedestrian traffic.
+The focus is on the development of statements and proposals for legislative changes and guidelines.
+Since walking as an elementary building block of sustainable mobility cannot be considered in isolation, FUSS e.V. works together with associations that deal with cycling, bus and rail transport.

 BUW - Department of Cycling Planning

-The Department of Cycling Planning is part of the Faculty of Architecture and Civil Engineering and is affiliated to the Transport Centre.
+The teaching and research area of cycling planning is part of the Faculty of Architecture and Civil Engineering and is affiliated with the Transport Centre.
 Under the direction of Prof. Heather Kaths, the aim is to research the behaviour of cyclists and the flow of cycling traffic and to use the findings to promote cycling.
 The students of the Master's programme, which is currently being developed, are to be enabled to apply what they have learned independently and responsibly in various professional fields.

 KLuG - Cologne Live & Shape e.V.

 is a digital platform for transparent, interactive and demand-oriented citizen participation where citizens can "put in their two cents".
 On the one hand, the map-based website is aimed at collecting ideas - independent of projects and detached from concrete building projects.
 On the other hand, digital project spaces on the platform can be used to collect and evaluate ideas for specific locations or projects.
-Using graphic means and technologies such as augmented reality, Senf.Koeln brings the various proposals for change to life and allows Cologne residents to experience and help shape their city of tomorrow.
+With graphic means and technologies such as augmented reality, Senf.Koeln brings the various proposed changes to life and lets Cologne residents experience and help shape their city of tomorrow.

 The Agora is made up of Cologne citizens from the fields of civil society, culture and local business and works in a non-partisan, non-denominational and transparent manner.
 It creates solutions in the areas of mobility, climate protection, urban design, social justice and culture.
 Together with the neighbourhood, the Agora develops projects and structures for a viable, sustainable and liveable city.

-The citizens' initiative LebeVeedel is an informally organised group of residents of the Nippes Clouth area, consisting of people in a variety of professions (urban and traffic planning, event management, communication, etc.) as well as pensioners.
-The aim of the initiative is to implement urban design inspirations from Barcelona, Amsterdam, Ghent and elsewhere with Cologne ideas for more quality of life and stay.
+The citizens' initiative LebeVeedel is an informally organised group of residents of the Nippes Clouth area, consisting of people in a wide variety of professions (urban and traffic planning, event management, communication, etc.) as well as pensioners.
+The aim of the initiative is to implement urban design inspirations from Barcelona, Amsterdam, Ghent and elsewhere with ideas from Cologne for more quality of life and stay.

 Bürgerverein Kölner Eigelstein e.V.

 The association has set itself the task of promoting and developing the economic, cultural and social potential of the Eigelstein.
-The aim is to strengthen cohesion in the neighbourhood and to jointly improve the residential environment.
-The association sees itself as a mediator between citizens and politics and administration: the "Veedelszimmer" in Weidengasse 23 acts in this context as a meeting place where residents can voice their concerns.
+The aim is to strengthen cohesion in the Veedel and to jointly upgrade the residential environment.
+The association sees itself as a mediator between citizens and politics and administration: in this context, the "Veedelszimmer" in Weidengasse 23 acts as a meeting place where residents can voice their concerns.

 cambio CarSharing Rheinland